-The financial statements were authorized for issue by the Company's Board of Directors on 21st May, 2021.

-ii) Historical cost convention
+The financial statements were authorized for issue by the Company's Board of Directors on 30th May, 2023 ii) Historical cost convention iii) Current and Non Current Classification.

 The Company follows the mercantile system of accounting and recognizes income and expenditure on an accrual basis.
 The financial statements are prepared under the historical cost convention, except in case of significant uncertainties and except for the following: